void

 Exécution de Marie Antoinette le 16 octobre 1793

-Guillotin (or rather the execution apparatus that carry his name) is mentioned by the author in connection with his description of execution- and field mass rituals.
+Guillotin (or rather the execution apparatus that carries his name) is mentioned by the author in connection with his description of execution- and field mass rituals.

 Background

-Guillotin was a French doctor and politician who on 10 Oktober 1789 in the National Assembly proposed a reform of capital punishment; applying the same method regardless of class, that the purpose was to end life quickly rather than torture etc. The result of the proposal was that development of a falling axe apparatus was started.
-From 1792 it was in regular use and led to a much quicker and less painful execution process, a great progress from the previously barbarous methods.
+Guillotin was a French doctor and politician who on 10 October 1789 in the National Assembly proposed a reform of capital punishment; applying the same method regardless of class, that the purpose was to end life quickly rather than torture etc. The result of the proposal was that development of a falling axe apparatus was started.
+From 1792 it was in regular use.

 The guillotine is best known from the French Revolution where many prominent heads rolled.
 The apparatus was also used in Switzerland, and notoriously in Nazi Germany and occupied territories.
-In Austria-Hungary the official method of execution was hanging in Würgegalgen.
+In Austria-Hungary the official method of execution was hanging in Würgegalgen (gallows).

 Quote(s) from the novel